user-simon/dandy/docs/pages/disable_names.rst

 Disabling Component Names
 =========================

-If you for whatever reason want to disable the named vector components, that is, make components only accessible by index, you can do so with the following macro:
+Component names might invoke a slight performance penalty due to increased complexity when constructing a vector value since each named component variable has to bind to their respective indices in the data array.
+As such, if one should not need them and is content to access components only by index, there is an option to disable them.

-.. doxygendefine:: DD_ENABLE_NAMES
+.. doxygendefine:: DD_DISABLE_NAMES

-Add the define to your source before the header is included.
+Add the define to your source before the header is included and vector values will no longer be compiled with named component variables.